kimberntsson/repo-excercise/README.md

     - Select `Import from Self-Contained File` and load the `LittleLemonDB.sql` file.
     - Click `Start Import` to both import and execute the SQL commands contained in the file.

-Your database should now be set up and populated with all the necessary tables and stored procedures.

 ## Stored Procedures